Skip to main content

 • It’s rare that legitimate mail servers don’t have a PTR record.
 The bad guys have learned to compromise other connected devices (smart devices, residential modems, etc.) to send mail.
 Absence of a PTR record is a clear signal to the receiver that this IP address is not properly configured to send email.

-Don’t send spam.
+Don’t send spam:

 • Yahoo asks you to only send messages to recipients who have opted in.
 You honor the stated frequency established at the point of registration, and you don’t buy lists.